 Where Do I Begin?

-If you are the one with designs on a Gap Year for your child, then the challenge becomes getting them on board.
-As with many aspects of parenting a teenager, you will never get them to agree to a Gap Year by force.
-A successful Gap Year is student-driven, so getting them enthusiastic about the prospects is an important first step.
+If you are the one with designs on a gap year for your child, then the challenge becomes getting them on board.
+As with many aspects of parenting a teenager, you will never get them to agree to a gap year by force.
+A successful gap year is student-driven, so getting them enthusiastic about the prospects is an important first step.
 Give them some inspiring articles to read, take them to a Gap Year Fair or arrange a conversation with us to have an introductory chat.

-Q: What is the process for deciding to take a Gap Year?
+Q: What is the process for deciding to take a gap year?

-If you are a college-bound senior in high school who wants to take a Gap Year, we recommend applying to college with your classmates and then deferring your admission.
+If you are a college-bound senior in high school who wants to take a gap Year, we recommend applying to college with your classmates and then deferring your admission.
 Here is a regularly updated list of deferral policies from major institutions (or you can call the admissions office to ask).
 Most gappers begin planning their activities during their senior year and have their plans in place by graduation.

-Q. I am worried my child will not return to school if they take a Gap Year.
+Q. I am worried my child will not return to school if they take a gap year.
 What can I do?

-EnRoute’s services are designed to integrate the Gap Year experience into the college experience through goal setting and mental preparation.
-By viewing the Gap Year as part of an overarching college experience, the transition becomes smoother.
+EnRoute’s services are designed to integrate the gap year experience into the college experience through goal setting and mental preparation.
+By viewing the gap year as part of an overarching college experience, the transition becomes smoother.

-Q. Is a Gap Year affordable?
+Q. Is a gap year affordable?

 It’s true that some programs – especially ones that offer mentorship and support – cost money.
 But like so many financial decisions, it is important to examine the return on investment.
-If your child takes their Gap Year seriously, you can expect it to be one of the best financial decisions your family can make.
+If your child takes their gap year seriously, you can expect it to be one of the best financial decisions your family can make.

 Positive Financial Implications of a Gap Year

 - While the average college student takes 6 years or more to graduate, most gappers take 4 (or less).
-This translates into thousands of dollars in saved tuition dollars.

-- Gap Year students have a better sense of what they want to study and therefore are focused learners once they get to college.
+- Gap year students have a better sense of what they want to study and therefore are focused learners once they get to college.
 This translates into your tuition dollars going further via quality of education.

-- A Gap Year allows your college savings fund another year to mature.
+- A gap year allows your college savings fund another year to mature.

-- If your child did not receive the scholarship or the financial package he or she was hoping for, a Gap Year allows time to reapply or explore other options.
+- If your child did not receive the scholarship or the financial package he or she was hoping for, a gap year allows time to reapply or explore other options.

-- Some Gap Year experiences can be paid for by the student themselves, through fundraising or working for a portion of their time off.
+- Some gap year experiences can be paid for by the student themselves, through fundraising or working for a portion of their time off.
 This can ease the financial burden on a family while teaching personal responsibility.

 Q. What are the benefits of hiring EnRoute?